Quick ways to cover grey hairs without a trip to the salon

 You’re all set for a weekend away, a fancy dinner date or a big birthday celebration.
 You’ve had a manicure, pedicure and facial.
 But then you look in the mirror and spot a sprinkling of grey hairs.
 There’s no time to get to the hairdressers and the hats you own definitely don’t do anything for the outfit your spent so long picking out.
-So what’s a gal to do?
+So what’s a lady to do?

 Can mascara cover grey roots?

 A mascara wand can work magic not just on eyelashes but on grey and white hair too.
 Pick a waterproof version if you can and just carefully brush over the areas which will be seen.
 Not such a great fix for blondes, but keep reading for solutions for those of you with lighter locks.

 It’s all very well colouring your greys with your at home remedy.
 But it’s no good if the second you step out into the rain or you begin to sweat, it begins to run.
 Giving your hair a quick spritz of hair spray will not only keep fly away strands – grey or otherwise – in place but will also help keep the colour from making a mess too.

 Is it a bad idea to cut grey hairs out at home?

 If you’ve got more than just a a few strands of pigment challenged hair then this isn’t for you.
 But for those of you who have just the odd annoying grey hair cutting it out at the root is a far superior option than getting the tweezers out.
 Plucking an unwanted hair from the follicle can lead to ingrown hairs or bald spots.
 And while it won’t cause several more grey hairs to come back in it’s place if a hair does replace it, it will likely still be grey.

 How to touch up your roots with a spray